Synergies and Prospects for Early Resolution of the Neutrino Mass Ordering: Acknowledgment

 \section{Acknowledgment}

 { Much of this work was originally developed in the context of our studies linked to the PhD thesis of Y.H.
 (APC and IJC laboratories) and to the scientific collaboration between H.N. (in sabbatical at the IJC laboratory) and A.C.
 Y.H. and A.C. are grateful to the CSC fellowship funding of the PhD fellow of Y.H.
-HN acknowledges CAPES and is especially thankful to CNPq and IJC laboratory for their support to his sabbatical.
-AC and LS acknowledge the support of the P2IO LabEx (ANR-10-LABX-0038) in the framework ``\emph{Investissements d'Avenir}'' (ANR-11-IDEX-0003-01 -- Project ``NuBSM'') managed by the Agence Nationale de la Recherche (ANR), France.
-Our developments are framed within the \textit{neutrino inter-experiment synergy} working group.
+H.N. acknowledges CAPES and is especially thankful to CNPq and IJC laboratory for their support to his sabbatical.
+A.C. and L.S. acknowledge the support of the P2IO LabEx (ANR-10-LABX-0038) in the framework ``\emph{Investissements d'Avenir}'' (ANR-11-IDEX-0003-01 -- Project ``NuBSM'') managed by the Agence Nationale de la Recherche (ANR), France, where our developments are framed within the \textit{neutrino inter-experiment synergy} working group.
+A.C. would like to thank also St\'ephane Lavignac for useful comments and suggestions as feedback on the manuscript.
+The authors are grateful to JUNO's internal reviewers who ensured that the information included in this manuscript about that experiment is consistent with its official position as conveyed in its publications.
 We would like to specially thank the NuFit5.0 team (Ivan~Esteban, Concha~Gonzalez-Garcia, Michele~Maltoni, Thomas~Schwetz and Albert~Zhou) for their kindest aid and support to provide dedicated information from their latest NuFit5.0 version.
 We also would like Concha~Gonzalez-Garcia and Fumihiko~Suekane for providing precious feedback on a short time scale and internal review of the original manuscript. }